kanaria69/Mainecoco/README.md

-## What did the digital clock say to the grandfather clock?
-Look, no hands!
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.